International mindedness and global citizenship: what about language?

 I attend quite a few conferences, both academic and practice-related, for the purposes of sharing knowledge and continuing my own learning.
-Over the last year I've had the opportunity to speak at four international-school industry conferences, on various topics pertaining to languages in international schools.
-Last March, the academic and practice sides of my world collided in a way which has required some deep-thinking, and that process came to a head at the AAIE Leadership conference in New York last week.
+In 2018 I had the opportunity to speak at four international-school industry conferences, on various topics pertaining to languages in international schools.
+During that year, the academic and practice sides of my world collided in a way which has required some deep-thinking, and that process came to a head at the AAIE Leadership conference in New York last week.
 In March 2017 I was compiling the data from my case studies for the chapters I was writing for a book.
 These were case studies of schools which were innovating in some area of languages in international education.
 As we pulled together common themes, it became clear that the most important factor for improving language-related provisions in international schools was leadership, top-down, and leadership of school heads in particular.
 During that same month, I presented at both CIS Symposia, in the strand relating to language.
 There were two other strands, on topics of global citizenship and international mindedness.
 It was striking to notice, in contrast to my current research findings, an almost complete absence of school leaders in the language strand, at both events.
 There were many school leaders at both events, but choosing for the other two strands rather than languages.

 So here is the question of the day: How can we be so interested in global citizenship and international mindedness and not be interested in languages in schools?
 It seems both counter-intuitive and counter-productive to me to have leaders and schools heavily investing in the first two, and ignoring the latter.
 One of the most pressing issues I see in international schools is students moving through years of schooling learning little to none of the language of their host country.
 This doesn't seem to fit the ideals of either global citizenship or international mindedness.
 Nor does the common paradigm of students arriving speaking a (non-English) language and leaving as mainly monolingual English speakers.